Community Wildfire Safety Program

 WILDFIRE SAFETY OPERATIONS CENTER

 We continue to coordinate prevention and response efforts by monitoring wildfire risks in real time from our Wildfire Safety Operations Center.
-The Center monitors high-fire threat areas, which encompass over 50 percent of PG&E’s 70,000-square-mile service area.
+The center monitors high-fire threat areas, which encompass nearly one-third of PG&E’s service area.
 The center also observes weather model information, satellite images and other enhanced, real-time data for experts tracking wildfire conditions and threats.

-The California Public Utilities Commission (CPUC) worked with CAL FIRE and other utility and public safety experts to develop a High Fire-Threat District Map, adopted in January 2018.
+The CPUC worked with CAL FIRE and other utility and public safety experts to develop a Fire-Threat Map adopted in January 2018.
 The map identifies areas across California that have the highest likelihood of a wildfire impacting people and property, and where additional action may be necessary to reduce wildfire risk.

 - Tier 3 areas are at extreme risk for wildfire